Why volunteer with Community Law Wellington and Hutt Valley?

 Interested in volunteering?

-Volunteer Sub-Committee We aim to ensure that volunteers have a strong voice within Community Law Wellington and Hutt Valley.
-The Volunteer Sub-Committee is a working group made up of both staff and volunteers (student and lawyers).
+Volunteer Sub-Committee: The Volunteer Sub-Committee is a working group made up of both staff and volunteers (student and lawyers).
+We aim to ensure that volunteers have a strong voice within Community Law Wellington & Hutt Valley, and have a representative on the Board.
 The Volunteer Sub-Committee provides an easy, effective way for volunteers to directly improve our services and our working environment.
 To find out more, please contact one of our Volunteer Coordinators below.

 Volunteer roles – Apply Now!